sky-3311/Suicide/README.md

 * Sends a Firework into the sky upon Suiciding
 * Plays a Sound upon Suiciding
 * Can be Disabled in Desired Worlds
+* Cooldown for the Command
+* Harmless Firework